-A holding tank would not be necessary with an evaporation pond, even for designs with intermittent brine generation, because the design of the pond would provide sufficient capacity to handle instantaneous flow.
-A holding tank also would not be required with a septic system, because the septic tank serves as a holding tank.
+A holding tank would not be required with an evaporation pond, because the design of the pond would provide sufficient capacity to handle instantaneous flow.
+A holding tank also would not be required with a septic system, since the septic tank itself serves as a holding tank.
 The model always includes a holding tank when hazardous waste disposal is required for spent brine, to store the waste for shipment.

-Exhibit 3-2 does not include the option for recycling spent brine to the head of the treatment plant (i.e., combining the spent brine with influent water to be treated).
+Exhibit 3-3 does not include the option for recycling spent brine to the head of the treatment plant (i.e., combining the spent brine with influent water to be treated).
 Because spent brine is laden with contaminants removed from the ion exchange resin, this option is not likely to be feasible for this residuals stream.
-Under certain circumstances, however, spent brine can be recycled for reuse in more than one regeneration cycle (Clifford, 1999).
-Although this option is not common in softening applications, the user can enable on the critical design assumptions sheet (see Section 3.3).
+Under certain circumstances, however, spent brine can be recycled for reuse in more than one regeneration cycle.
+The user can enable this option on the critical design assumptions sheet (see Section 3.3).